-Products underwritten are mainly credit related insurance with a life benefit, although the Company also writes stand alone income protection and stand alone accidental death policies, both which include life and/or accidental death cover.
+Products underwritten are mainly credit related insurance with a life benefit, although the Company also writes stand alone income protection and stand alone accidental death policies, both of which include life and/or accidental death cover.
 In addition, products may also include supplementary life benefits such as accident, sickness, permanent total disability, hospitalization and critical illness.
-The material lines of business will be considered to be life and supplementary life.
-Geographical regions will be UK and Other Europe.
+The material lines of business are considered to be life and supplementary life.
+Geographical regions are UK and Rest of Europe.